IQSS/dataverse-uploader/README.md

 ## Q&A

-> If you change the content of your GitHub repository, are the changes synchronized in Dataverse?
-> Otherwise, is it possible to synchronize them automatically?
+1. **If you change the content of your GitHub repository, are the changes synchronized in Dataverse?
+Otherwise, is it possible to synchronize them automatically?**

 Yes, the action is able to automatically update the Dataverse dataset.
 In other words, if the action is triggered with every `push` to the GitHub repository, it will automatically upload its content to Dataverse.
 You specify the action triggers in the workflow (`.yml`) file, and in this case, it would contain `on: push` line to execute the action on every push to the repository.

-> Will the action work with dataset Handles as persistent identifiers (PIDs) instead of DOIs?
+2. **Will the action work with dataset Handles as persistent identifiers (PIDs) instead of DOIs?**

 Yes, the action uses Dataverse API that supports both DOIs and Handles for retrieving and uploading data.

+3. **How do I contribute to this project?**

+Have a look at the instructions in the `CONTRIBUTING.md` file.

 ## Related projects